ChrisGe4/learn-ai/ChatGPT-Prompt-Engineering-for-Developers.md

 {'role':'assistant', 'content':'Why did the chicken cross the road'},
 {'role':'user', 'content':'I don\'t know'}  ]
 ```
-prompt is run in transaction.
+prompt runs in transaction.
 You need to provide the earlier exchanges in the input to the model to interact continuesly.

 # Order Bot